Best Diet for Kakariki (New Zealand Parakeet) (2026 Guide)

 Kakariki (New Zealand Parakeet) Nutritional Profile

 The Kakariki (New Zealand Parakeet) has specific dietary requirements shaped by its 2-3 oz build and active temperament.
 With a typical lifespan of 10-15 years, long-term nutritional planning is essential to maximize quality of life.
 Kakariki (New Zealand Parakeet) birds with moderate exercise demands need a caloric intake carefully calibrated to prevent both underweight and overweight conditions.
 A diet rich in animal-based proteins should make up 25-35% of total calories for this species, with fat content adjusted for activity level.
-Omega-3 and omega-6 fatty acids are particularly beneficial for Kakariki (New Zealand Parakeet) to maintain coat health and joint function.
+Omega-3 and omega-6 fatty acids are particularly beneficial for Kakariki (New Zealand Parakeet) to maintain plumage health and joint function.

 Life-Stage Feeding Guide for Kakariki (New Zealand Parakeet)